A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

+Beyond data annotation, online data generation introduces severe computational bottlenecks.
+Consequently, recent studies optimize data curation by shifting the focus from how to annotate to what to sample~\cite{chen2024optuneefficientonlinepreference,shi2025the}.
+For instance, observing that generation accounts for approximately 70\% of training time, OPTune~\cite{chen2024optuneefficientonlinepreference} selectively regenerates only low-reward responses and utilizes a weighted DPO (w-DPO) objective to assign greater weight to pairs with larger reward gaps.
+Further advancing sample efficiency, ActiveDPO~\cite{lin2026activedpo} explicitly accounts for the influence of the LLM on data selection, actively sampling the most informative preference pairs based on non-linear reward functions rather than randomly exploring the state space.

+\textbf{Iterative Optimization Strategies.} With online data generation, directly optimizing the policy against a static reference model using standard DPO causes the KL divergence to be unstable~\cite{kim2024sdpo,gorbatovski2025learn}.
+To establish a basic baseline for reference model updating, Kim~\etal~\cite{kim2024sdpo} proposed sDPO, which partitions offline datasets and iteratively places the policy model of the current iteration as the reference model of the next iteration to set tighter optimization bounds.
+Beyond reference updating, to maintain gradient update momentum during continuous training, OFS-DPO~\cite{qi2024onlinedpoonlinedirect} introduces an alternating fast-slow dual-LoRA architecture, which swaps the roles of the fast and slow modules at specific steps and applies a novel regularization term.
+To explicitly encourage policy exploration, HPO~\cite{bose2025hybrid} theoretically establishes sample complexity bounds by relaxing concentrability conditions on offline data, integrating an optimistic regularizer to balance offline data and online exploration via a tuning parameter $\gamma$.

+Furthermore, prolonged DPO training risks text degeneration~\cite{ren2025learning}, even iterative optimization can degrade specific capabilities like reasoning~\cite{pang2024iterativereasoningpreferenceoptimization}.
+To mitigate this, IRPO~\cite{pang2024iterativereasoningpreferenceoptimization} applies a NLL to chosen responses, demonstrating that generating new pairs and retraining from the previously trained model improves reasoning performance steadily until saturation.
+Advancing this stability in complex domains, TRPA~\cite{trpa_dpo} enforces trust-region constraints to guarantee monotonic improvements, achieving reasoning performance competitive with RLHF.
+Finally, the EVOLVE framework~\cite{evolving_self_refine} proposes a two-stage iterative approach: it first trains the model to follow correction instructions, and then uses the model to iteratively revise its own generated text.
+These revisions are collected as preference data for subsequent training to improve the model's self-correction ability.

-\textbf{RQ4: Online DPO.} RLHF~\cite{ouyang2022training} is an online framework for alignment, while recent advances in offline methods (e.g. DPO~\cite{rafailov2023direct, xu2024dpo}) show empirically efficient in practice.
-Online algorithms tend to be more computationally intensive than offline algorithms, due to sampling and training a reward model.
-Thus some studies have provided insights into the performance gap between online and offline algorithms.
+\del{\textbf{RQ4: Online DPO.} RLHF~\cite{ouyang2022training} is an online framework for alignment, while recent advances in offline methods (e.g. DPO~\cite{rafailov2024direct, xu2024dpo}) demonstrate empirical efficiency in practice.
+Online algorithms tend to be more computationally intensive than offline algorithms due to sampling and training a reward model.
+Thus, some studies have provided insights into the performance gap between online and offline algorithms.}

-~\cite{tang2024understandingperformancegaponline} have found empirically that online algorithms seem to generally achieve a better trade-off compared to offline algorithms.
+\del{Tang~\etal~\cite{tang2024understandingperformancegaponline} have found empirically that online algorithms seem to generally achieve a better trade-off compared to offline algorithms.
 Concretely, with the same budget on the KL divergence, online algorithms obtain generally better performance than offline algorithms.